Zapper-fi/protocol/docs/api-intro/human-readable-transactions.md

 ### Example use case: Transaction History

-Let's say you want to show users an activity feed for their onchain transactions in a human-readable format with network and app information.
-You would pass `addresses` for the user and return `processedDescription`, `network`, and `app`.
+Let's say you want to show users activity for their onchain transactions in a human-readable format with the network it was on and what app was used.
+You would pass `addresses` for the user and return `processedDescription`, `network`, and the `app` object with `name` and `imgUrl`.
 Part of the response is show below:

 ```json
 {